-Arkansas is the 32nd most populous and the 29th most extensive of the United States.
-It lies in the southeastern region of the United States.
+Arkansas is the 33rd most populous and the 29th most extensive of the 50 states of the United States.
+It lies in the south-eastern region of the United States.
 The state attained statehood on June 15, 1836, becoming the 25th state to join the union.
-It has six (6) bordering states including Oklahoma, Tennessee, Texas, Louisiana, Mississippi, and Missouri.
-See the full list of states and their borders here.
-Arkansas (nicknamed: “The Natural State”, “Land of Opportunity“) has 75 counties.
+It shares its border with six states (Oklahoma, Tennessee, Texas, Louisiana, Mississippi, and Missouri.)
+See the full list of the 50 states and their borders here.
+Arkansas (nicknamed: “the Natural State”, “Land of Opportunity“) has 75 counties.
 The state’s capital is Little Rock.
+The postal abbreviation for Arkansas is AR.
 With these facts about Arkansas, let us learn more about its history, geography, people, economy and more.

 Facts about Arkansas

 1. Did you know that Spanish explorer Hernando de Soto was the first European to reach Arkansas in 1541?

 2. Fur trader Henri de Tonty, the Father of Arkansas, founded the first European Settlement on the Arkansas River.

 3. Arkansas got its name from French settlers in the region.
 The word “Arkansas” is pronounced with a silent “s” at the end.

 4. Interestingly, it is against state law to mispronounce the word “Arkansas” while in the state.